 Students (up to the age of 26) are eligible for a discount for Graz public transport in the form of a semester ticket (Top Ticket for students).
-The Styrian Climate Ticket (for anyone up to the age of 26) is also worthwhile and, compared to the semester ticket, only needs to be renewed once a year.
 If you meet certain conditions, you can apply for a mobility voucher which gives you an additional discount on the ticket.
+Details here:

-holding-graz.at/en/ticket/top-ticket-for-students > verbundlinie.at/de/tickets/verbundfahrkarten/klimaticket-steiermark
+holding-graz.at/en/ticket/top-ticket-for-students

-TIP: Besides public transport, the network of cycling routes in Graz is well developed.
-If you have to commute between university campuses, a bicycle is the ideal means of transportation.
+Besides public transport, the network of cycling routes in Graz is well developed.